UoW-ATM/Mercury/README.rst

     docker run -p 8888:8888 mercury_nb

-You probably need to copy the url appearing in the terminal after this command and copy/paste it into your browser.
+You probably need to copy the URL appearing in the terminal after this command and copy/paste it into your browser.

 - for the GUI: (coming soon)